thecloudterminal01/learn-devops/cloud/gcp/task-025-managing-traffic-with-anthos-service-mesh/ReadMe.md

 [Select - Cloud Operations and Service Mesh with Anthos Course](https://www.cloudskillsboost.google)

+High Level Objectives

+- Configure and use Istio Gateways
+- Apply default destination rules, for all available versions
+- Apply virtual services to route by default to only one version
+- Route to a specific version of a service based on user identity
+- Shift traffic gradually from one version of a microservice to another
+- Use the Anthos Service Mesh dashboard to view routing to multiple versions
+- Setup networking best practices such as retries, circuit breakers and timeouts

 Anthos Service Mesh’s traffic management model relies on the following two components: